Kairotic/coding-with-knots/quipu.md

 patterns appear, which partly coincide and partly remain independent.
 Also, in some moments, we can hear sudden changes of the overall pattern, indicating a transition into a different logic.

+# Conclusions

+We have demonstrated a range of visualisation and sonification experiments on quipu data.
+Entropy analysis and visualisation can be used to give overviews of both the relationship between quipu across the corpus as well as structural changes contained within them.

+Listening to sonification allows us to filter the information channels in the quipu and experience them in a different form....